 Air flowing through the engine compartment from the action of the engine's fan and the movement of the vehicle assists in cooling the crankcase.
-Coolant flowing from the engine's cooling system through connecting lines enters the head and passes through the head's water jacket and back to the engine.
-Proper cooling is important in maintaining discharge air temperatures below the maximum 400°F recommended.
+Coolant flowing from the engine's cooling system through connecting lines enters the compressor and flows through the internal passages in the cylinder block and head and back to the engine.
+Proper cooling is important in maintaining discharge air temperatures below the 400°F recommended maximum.